Sonozuki/Persona4GoldenHelper/README.md

 ## Planned Pages
 * **Calender** - This page will contain: the weather, times skips, exam dates, and social link availability for each day.
 * **Costumes** - This page will contain all the constumes in the game, with their price and how to obtain them.
-* **Gardening** - This page will contain all the plants you can grow in the garden, as well as their products and the effects of those products.
 * **Items** - This page will contain all the items in the game (excluding accessories, weapons, and armor as they have dedicated pages), including their effect, and cost
 * **Social Links** - This page will contain all the social links available in the game, as well as the results from each dialogue option you can choose in them.
 * **Dungeons** - This page will contain all the dungeons.
 Each dungeon will have a seperate page that includes: how to access it, the floor layout for static floors, info on the: mini boss, main boss, and optional boss, and how to obtain items that are required to go further in the dungeon.